Optimizing the pump coupling for a three-wave mixing Josephson parametric amplifier

 \end{section} \begin{section}{Robustness against pump port thermal noise on the F-SPA}

 The F-SPA requires significantly less pump power to operate compared to the C-SPA, leading to a reduced heat load to the dilution refrigerator from power dissipation on the pump line cryogenic attenuators.
 In this section, we investigate the effect of thermal noise from the pump line on these two devices.
 Remarkably, we demonstrate that the F-SPA maintains its near quantum-limited noise performance even when exposed to 4 K noise from the pump port.
-This characteristic affords an opportunity for further heat load reduction by decreasing the pump line attenuation at the millikelvin stage of the refrigerator.
+This characteristic affords an opportunity for further heat load reduction by decreasing the pump-line attenuation at the millikelvin stage of the refrigerator.

 To achieve quantum-limited noise performance on an amplifier, the signal port input noise temperature $T^{\in,1}$ must be thermalized to the quantum noise level.
-The quantum limit of half quanta added noise for a phase-preserving parametric amplifier originates from the input quantum noise at the idler frequency ($\omega_i = \omega_p - \omega_s$).
+The quantum limit of half a quantum of added noise for a phase-preserving parametric amplifier originates from the input quantum noise at the idler frequency ($\omega_i = \omega_p - \omega_s$).
 Having another port for pump power delivery, however, introduces additional channels for added noise.